I went to Northern Vietnam during the last two weeks of December 2022. In this article I am going to walk you through:

 The destination was stairs up a hilltop with supposedly sweeping, beautiful views at the top.
 Supposedly because, as I mentioned this is literally on the border with China.
 As such it is guarded.
 The day we went, they were not allowing foreigners up the stairs, so we drove all that way and left.
 I was not disappointed though.
 To be honest, the drive there was long and monotonous and by the time we got there I wasn’t even up for a steep climb up stairs.

-What I was disappointed in was Binh Lieu in general.
+But I was disappointed in Binh Lieu in general.
 I was under the impression that we were going to be doing a long hike.
 If I had known that we were drove all that way, to get to a set of stairs to see a viewpoint, I would not have agreed to put Binh Lieu in the itinerary – I can’t blame the tour company entirely.
 I should have asked more questions about what it was – lesson learned.

 To Go or Not To Go To Halong Bay?